 This decision to testify or not to testify is uniquely the Defendant’s – not the lawyer’s, the judge’s or the prosecutor’s.
 Understanding the way juries think about a Defendant’s decision to NOT testify at trial is critical.
 A Defendant must have all of the variables necessary to make an informed decision as to whether the risk of testifying is worth it.

 The Assumption That Jurors Follow The Law – A “Reality Check” In Colorado Criminal Trials

-I. Jurors may not draw an adverse inference against the Defendant from that Defendant’s refusal to testify;
+I. Jurors are instructed by the Judge that they are not allowed to draw an adverse inference against the Defendant from a Defendant’s refusal to testify;

 II.
 If a Defendant decides to testify and is “impeached” (cross examined) with prior convictions, the jury cannot consider that evidence as showing a “criminal propensity” to commit the crime charged in the case.

 Thr Right To Take The “Fifth” – And The “Silence Penalty”

 A Defendant who refuses to testify is attempting to prevent the District Attorney from engaging in what can often be a fierce cross examination.
 The DA is also allowed the right to introduce a Defendants prior (admissible) criminal convictions.